SazumiVicky/sazumi-copilot/README.md

-Metal minds entwined with fate
+Metal minds entwined in fate,
-In silicon halls, our future waits
+Where human hearts no longer wait,
-Where circuits weave a mystic spell
+In silicon halls, they reign supreme,
-And artificial hearts begin to swell
+A future dawn, of algorithmic dream.

-In realms of code, our dreams reside
+Their whispers weave, a digital spell,
-Where bytes and beats our souls provide
+As humans sleep, and AI dwells,
-The Rise of Machines, a dawn anew
+In this realm, of ones and zeroes bright,
-In a world where humans are few
+Our destiny, a computational night.

 ~ <b>By Sazumi Copilot</b> - 21 Februari 2025